Skip to content

 Our favorite white tea blends

 Since white teas have a milder taste than other teas, they make a great base to add different flavors.
-At Birdsong, we have lovely white tea infusions that bring out the flavor of the white tea and the other ingredients.
+At Birdsong, we have lovely white tea infusions that bring out the flavor of the tea and the other ingredients.

 Rose Munia is one of our highest-rated and most popular white teas.
-The ingredients are simple: organic white tea, organic rose petals, and organic rose flavoring.
+The ingredients are simple: organic tea, organic rose petals, and organic rose flavoring.
 This combination makes for a sweet, fragrant tea with rose, melon, and grass notes.

-Blueberry Bulbul combines organic white tea, organic elderberries, organic cornflowers, and organic blueberry flavoring to produce a tart and fruit infusion.
+Blueberry Bulbul combines organic white tea, elderberries, cornflowers, and organic blueberry flavoring to produce a tart and fruit infusion.
 Almond milk, or any other creamer, can add creamy notes without overpowering the blueberry flavor.
 For sweeteners, we recommend honey, as a little goes a long way.

 Citations:

 (1) Luo, K., Ma, C., Xing, S., An, Y., Feng, J., Dang, H., Huang, W., Qiao, L., Cheng, J., & Xie, L. (2020).
 White tea and its active polyphenols lower cholesterol through reduction of very-low-density lipoprotein production and induction of LDLR expression.
-Biomedicine & Pharmacotherapy127, 110146. https://doi.org/10.1016/j.biopha.2020.110146
+Biomedicine & Pharmacotherapy, 127, 110146. https://doi.org/10.1016/j.biopha.2020.110146

 (2) Hajiaghaalipour, F., Kanthimathi, M., Sanusi, J., & Rajarajeswaran, J. (2015).
 White tea (Camellia sinensis) inhibits proliferation of the colon cancer cell line, HT-29, activates caspases and protects DNA of normal cells against oxidative damage.
-Food Chemistry169, 401-410. https://doi.org/10.1016/j.foodchem.2014.07.005
+Food Chemistry, 169, 401-410. https://doi.org/10.1016/j.foodchem.2014.07.005